gothinkster/realworld/README.md

 # What frontends and backends do you currently support?

-All of our stacks are built & reviewed by the OSS community and we're always looking to [add more stacks to this list](#upcoming)!
+All of our stacks are built & reviewed by the OSS community — we're always looking to [add more stacks to this list](#upcoming)!

 ### Frontends